WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 Layer 4: Content Pattern Matching

-- Forward patterns: Messages forwarded to many contacts
+- Forward patterns: Messages forwarded to many contacts at once stand out

 WhatsApp 2026 Anti-Spam by the Numbers